 Designs disputes resolution: hearings

-Designs hearings and how to appeal against an outcome.
+Information on designs hearings including costs and how to appeal against an outcome.

 A hearing is an opportunity for those involved in a dispute to explain their case in person before a senior member of our staff known as a hearing officer.
 This is where the hearing officer is carrying out the function of a tribunal and the hearing is a quasi-judicial activity.